kushalpatel05/AI_Voice_Assistant/README.md

     * **Give a Command**: After the prompt, speak your command clearly.
 For example:
         * "Open Google"
         * "Play music[music_name] on Youtube Music"
-        * "What's the weather in London?"
+        * "What's the weather in London?" (using the weather API)
-        * "Tell me the news"
+        * "Tell me the news" (NEWS API)
-        * "What is the future of a Data Scientist?" (if using the AI for general queries)
+        * "What is the future of a Data Scientist?" (using the GROQ's API for general queries)
     * **To Exit**: Say "exit" or "stop" at any point to terminate the program.